 \subsubsection{It is irrational to defect}

 At step 2, we re-iterate our reasoning by looking for the maximins -- but taking into account that the players cannot knowingly and rationally play towards either DC (3,0) or CD (0,3).

 The row player has a minimum guaranteed payoff of 1 if he defects, and of 2 if he cooperates (because CD has been eliminated).
 His maximin is thus 2.
 Likewise, the column player has a maximin of 2.

-With these maximins in mind, we can proceed with a reasoning that eliminates any outcomes with a payoff of less than 2 for the row player, or of less than 2 for the row player.
+With these maximins in mind, we can proceed with the reasoning that eliminates any outcomes with a payoff of less than 2 for the row player, or less than 2 for the row player.
 The only such outcome is DD (1,1).
-We now thus show that DD (1,1) cannot be possibly reached under Necessary Rationality and Necessary Knowledge of Strategies.
+We now thus show that DD (1,1) cannot possibly be reached under Necessary Rationality and Necessary Knowledge of Strategies.
 For this, we show that, if all of the following holds:

-\begin{enumerate} \item the row player choses to defect and knows that the final outcome will be DD (1,1) (principle 2); \item the row player would have acted rationally if he had cooperated (principle 1); \item the row player would also have known the outcome if it had been different (principle 2). \end{enumerate}
+\begin{enumerate} \item the row player chooses to defect and knows that the final outcome will be DD (1,1) (principle 2); \item the row player would have acted rationally if he had cooperated (principle 1); \item the row player would also have known the outcome if it had been different (principle 2). \end{enumerate}

 then the row player is not acting rationally.